youngryul/uparupaJournal/replit.md

 ## Overview

-This is a full-stack diary application with a cute axolotl theme.
-Users can create, read, update, and delete diary entries with emotional states.
+This is a full-stack diary application with a cute axolotl theme and user authentication system.
+Users can sign up, log in, and manage their personal diary entries with emotional states represented by axolotl characters.
 The application features a React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database support via Drizzle ORM.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (January 2025)

+- ✓ Added user authentication system with JWT tokens
+- ✓ Implemented PostgreSQL database with user and diary entry tables
+- ✓ Created signup and login pages with form validation
+- ✓ Added user session management and protected routes
+- ✓ Updated diary entries to be user-specific
+- ✓ Added logout functionality with user greeting display

 ## System Architecture